Alec-Raymond/Sharded-Replicated-Key-Value-Store/README.md

 ## Assignment 4

 Furkan asked a clarifying question regarding forwarding remote keys, which was then affirmed by Yan Tong.
+Giridhar also asked questions about the broadcasting of causal metadata across shards, which were answered by Yan Tong.

 # Citations